Aspect Ratio Visualizer

 16:9 Widescreen Standard

 16:9 is the universal widescreen format for HDTVs, monitors, and YouTube.
 Nearly all modern content is produced in this aspect ratio, making it the safest choice for general-purpose displays and video production.
+The resolution scale calculator accepts any source resolution and outputs both the scaled dimensions and the pixel ratio against standards.

 21:9 Ultrawide Cinema